FiloSottile/typage/README.md

 const file = new File([new TextEncoder().encode('age')], 'age.txt')

-// TransformStream for encryption const encryptionStream = await e.streamEncrypt(file.size)
+// TransformStream for encryption const encryptionStream = await e.encrypt(file.stream())

-// Calculate what the length of the ciphertext will be const ciphertextLength = e.getCiphertextSize(file.size)
+// TransformStream for decryption const decryptionStream = await d.decrypt(encryptionStream)

-// TransformStream for decryption const decryptionStream = d.streamDecrypt(ciphertextLength)
+// If you need to know the length of the ciphertext beforehand, you can use getCiphertextSize const ciphertextLength = e.getCiphertextSize(file.size) console.log(`The final ciphertext size will be ${ciphertextLength}`)

-const reader = file.stream().pipeThrough(encryptionStream).pipeThrough(decryptionStream).getReader()
+const reader = decryptionStream.getReader()
 let out = ''
 while (true) {
   const { done, value } = await reader.read()